martiinezz/canalyze-hw/README.md

 - Red and green LED indicator
 - This version is based on easier to handsolder SMD 0805

-TODO:
+## TODO:
-Even smaller version without DIP switch
+- Even smaller version without DIP switch
-MicroUSB connector
+- MicroUSB connector
-No DB9 for CAN - just screw terminal to make PCB even smaller
+- No DB9 for CAN - just screw terminal to make PCB even smaller and easier to embed into the car permanently if needed